 Our Current Areas of Focus

-- Build a Robust Talent Pipeline by combining diversity outreach efforts, increasing our community partnerships and designing key pre-career experiences for students, we’re creating new, more inclusive pathways to employment at Steelcase.
+We have leveraged new tools to redesign our hiring and talent systems for more robust diversity outcomes.
+By combining diversity outreach efforts, increasing our community partnerships and designing key pre-career experiences for diverse high school students, we’re creating new, more inclusive pathways to employment at Steelcase.

 Business Inclusion Groups